 A woman’s body experiences many physical changes during the months after childbirth as it returns to its non-pregnant state.
 It may take as long as two months for the body to begin feeling “normal” again.
 One of the most noticeable changes is the return of the uterus to its pre-pregnancy size, called involution.
 It does so with uterine contractions called afterpains.
 As this process occurs, the abdomen gradually becomes smaller.
 In addition to these changes, a post-birth discharge, called lochia, is expelled from the uterus thru the vagina.
 Some women call this a post-birth period, and it usually lasts three to six weeks.

-Lochia is the lining of the uterus that is shed after giving birth.
-It is a normal part of the healing process and not a cause for concern.
-The lochia is made of blood, tissue, and mucous similar to a menstrual period.
-The bleeding is heaviest right after birth and slowly decreases over the following 3 or 4 days.
-For the first few days, you may notice heavier bleeding when you stand up after you have been sitting or lying down for a while.
-Standing up does not cause the heavier flow.
-The heavier flow comes from the release of blood that collects in the vagina while you are sitting or lying down.
+Lochia is the residual uterine lining that is shed after giving birth.
+It is a normal part of the healing process, and not a cause for concern.
+Lochia consists of blood, tissue, and mucous, and is similar to a menstrual period.
+It is heaviest during the first three to four days postpartum, then slowly decreases.
+Initially, the bleeding may be heavier when standing after a period of sitting of lying down.
+The standing itself does not cause the heavier flow; it instead occurs due to pooling of blood within the vagina while in a seated or flat position.

 • the lochia is mostly blood

 • the blood flow can be heavy to moderate

 2. Lochia serosa — starts around day 4 and lasts until day 12